 Bot Payments API

 Telegram Bot Payments are a free and open platform that allows sellers to accept payments for goods and services from Telegram users.
 Telegram doesn't collect payment information and takes no commission.
+This page covers payments for physical goods and services – if you’re interested in selling digital goods and services, please check out our dedicated page.

 If you are new to Telegram bots and would like to learn how to create and set up a bot, please consult our Introduction to Bots and Bot FAQ.